canalplus/rx-player/doc/api/Decryption_Options.md

 The size of this cache is usually kept relatively low (in the 10s) by the player.
-We found out however that some devices have an event lower limit for the number of `MediaKeySession` that can be created at the same time.
+We found out however that some devices have an even lower limit for the number of `MediaKeySession` that can be created at the same time.

 The `maxSessionCacheSize` option allows to configure the maximum number of